anur0n/academic-personal-webpage-kickstart/content/post/Naive-bayes-classifier/index.md

     file.close()
 ```

-### Highlighting the Query terms in result
-To highlight the query words in the result, following steps were done.

-- Split all terms in the doc
-- For each doc terms, applied reduction and checked if it is available in the query term list
-- If available replaced the **non reduced doc term** with  **<mark>non reduced doc term</mark>**
-- Used a dictionary to avoid replacing multiple time for same doc term

 ## Contributions

-1. Applied **nltk's WordNetLemmatizer**
+1. Applied **nltk's PorterStemmer**

-2. Applied **nltk's stopwords** to reduce terms (In the reference there was manual stopword list which had around 70 less words)
+2. Applied **nltk's stopwords** to reduce terms

-3. Applied query term Highlighting
+3. Tried changing the smoothing parameter and evaluated accuracy, precision, recall and F1 score in the range of 100, 10, 1, 0.1, ..., 0.000000001 for smoothing value.

 ## Challenges faced